Randika00/AES-Encryption-Decryption/README.md

      | b8  | b9  | b10 | b11 |         | b10 | b11 | b8  | b9  |
      [ b12 | b13 | b14 | b15 ]         [ b15 | b12 | b13 | b14 ]

+ Decryption is the process of converting an encrypted message back to its original (readable) format.
+The original message is called the plaintext message.
+The encrypted message is called the ciphertext message.